Where to go from here?

 This school was closed during the 2018-2019 school year as a result of Hurricane Michael in October 2018.
 The school performance data for this school reflects the performance of students who attended this school prior to Hurricane Michael, and were enrolled in a different school within the district after Hurricane Michael.

 Not enough data is available to display for one or more levels of data.

 Foster data is received on a delayed schedule and are not available for the most recent year from approximately June to February.

-Any school that is identified for Comprehensive or Targeted Support and Improvement in the previous school year will maintain that identification status and continue to receive support and interventions in the 2020-21 school year.
+Any school that was identified for Comprehensive or Targeted Support and Improvement in the previous school year maintained that identification status and continued to receive support and interventions in the 2020-21 school year.
 In April 2020, the U.S. Department of Education provided all states a waiver to keep the same school identifications for 2019-20 as determined in 2018-19 due to the COVID-19 pandemic.
 USED Approved ESSA Waiver

 DATA BELOW ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY